Does anyone know why we learned to recite the periodic table of elements by memory? Do you even recall what “Sm” stands for?

 How do the burned tasks get burned?

-The chart uses closed tasks for decreasing the remaining effort, but, what’s a closed task?
-This you will need to set it up.
-Most of the PM tools have a scrum board with configurable columns which you can locate task statuses (To Do, In Progress and Done).
-Whenever you move a task to that Done column, your Burndown chart will show less value for the remaining tasks.
+The chart uses closed tasks for decreasing the remaining effort, but what’s a closed task?
+You will need to set it up.
+Most of the PM tools have a scrum board with configurable columns where you can locate task statuses (To Do, In Progress, and Done).
+Whenever you move a task to the Done column, your Burndown chart will show less value for the remaining tasks.
 The goal is to get to zero at the end of your sprint.

-Burndown charts need two key items from your sprint: estimates and Done tickets, this combination will set up your sprint for success or not.
-Make sure you estimate accurately with enough information, set up your PM tool to identify a really closed task, this way you can rely on your Burndown chart to tell the feasibility of completing your sprint on time.
+Burndown charts need two key items from your sprint: estimates and Done tickets.
+This combination will set up your sprint for success or not.
+Make sure you estimate accurately with enough information, set up your PM tool to identify a really closed task, and this way you can rely on your Burndown chart to tell the feasibility of completing your sprint on time.